selfrefactor/rambda/README.md

 # Rambda

-Faster alternative to **Ramda** in just 10kB - [Documentation](https://selfrefactor.github.io/rambda/#/)
+Faster alternative to `Ramda` in just 10kB - [Documentation](https://selfrefactor.github.io/rambda/#/)

 ## Argumentation

-I admire ***Ramda*** as it is great library in what it does, but I used only small part of what it offers.
+I admire `Ramda` as it is great library in what it does, but I used only small part of what it offers.

-I wanted to optimize the size of my bundle, but I had already developed Ramda habits.
+I wanted to optimize the size of my webpack bundle, but I had already developed `Ramda` habits.

-This lead me to the idea to recreate the funtionality of some Ramda methods and export that as a library.
+This lead me to the idea to recreate the funtionality of some `Ramda` methods and export that as a library.

 ## Example use